 Soda ash is baking soda’s older, gruntier brother.
 It’s a powerful natural cleaner but unlike its counterpart, it cannot be eaten.
-Soda ash, otherwise known as sodium carbonate, is fine with a powdery consistency whereas washing soda (often called soda ash) is gritty and harder to work with.
+Soda ash, otherwise known as sodium carbonate, is a fine powdery consistency whereas washing soda (often called soda ash) is gritty and harder to work with.

-We only use Green Goddess Premium Soda Ash in our natural cleaning and laundry products and with it’s high alkalinity (pH of 11) it’s brilliant for removing grease, grime and stains.
+We only use Green Goddess Premium Soda Ash in our natural cleaning and laundry products.
+With with its high alkalinity (pH of 11) it’s brilliant for removing grease, grime and stains.

 There are many uses for soda ash around the home, here are our top fourteen.